Matthew 13

 “For truly I say to you that many prophets and righteous men desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.

-(a) Righteous men.
-Before the cross, no one could be made righteous.
-The gift of righteousness had not been given and the “one act of righteousness” had not be done (Rom.
+(b) Righteous men.
+Before the cross, no one could be made righteous because the gift of righteousness had not yet been given and the “one act of righteousness” had not yet been done (Rom.
 5:18).
-Yet Old Testament saints such as Abraham were credited with righteousness on account of their faith in God (see entry for Rom.
-4:3).
-In the old days, righteousness was credited to those who believed or longed for the Messiah.
+This is why the saints of old, such as Abraham, were credited with righteousness on account of their faith in God (Gen. 15:6, Rom.
+4:3, 9, 22, Gal.
+3:6, Jas.
+2:23).
+Before the cross, righteousness was credited to those who trusted God.
+Now, righteousness is created within all who believe in Christ.

 Matthew 13:19